The First Year: Getting Grounded

 This sample does not include the didactics that are specific to each inpatient unit.
 Unaccounted for time is spent on the inpatient units, seeing patients, in rounds, in supervision, or teaching medical students.

 Call during the first year varies depending on the service.
 Psychiatry residents do not take overnight call while rotating on the in-patient medicine service.
 In the medical emergency room, residents work a combination of day shifts and overnight shifts over the course of the month.
-While on all other services (except night float), residents are on call covering the inpatient psychiatry services at The Mount Sinai Health System (MSMC).
+While on all other services (except night float), residents are on call covering the inpatient psychiatry services at Mount Sinai.
 While on call, clinical support for all questions and concerns is provided by an attending psychiatrist and a senior resident who are both available on-site 24-hours a day at the Psychiatric Emergency Department.
-Psychiatry call at MSMC during the first year usually consists of three short calls per month and one weekend call.
+Psychiatry call at Mount Sinai during the first year usually consists of three short calls per month and one weekend call.
 The call schedule is arranged by one member of the PGY 1 class selected by the class.
-The call at the Medical Center is as follows:
+The call is as follows:

 Weekday Short Calls: